I dread to think how many people rolled their eyes when they saw the title of this post. Because the answer is obvious, isn’t it?

 For newbies out there who find themselves in the situation above, this is what I found.

 Leathers: The Positives

-Cowhide gives excellent abrasive qualities for the price it costs to source.
+Cowhide gives excellent abrasive qualities for the price it costs to source them.
 So you generally get more bang for your buck.